Blixodus/TT-ScalProdOpt/README.md

 Alternatively, you can use the GUI to select the parameters and execute the code.
 You can also use it to generate the execution command and copy it to your clipboard.

-# Networks
-Networks are text files located in the 'instances' directory.
-They can be read by the programs in order to be solved.
-They are formatted in the following way :

-* Lines starting with 'c' are comment lines, and are not taken into account by the execution
-* Lines starting with 'v' are a representation of the Tensor Train
-* One single line starts with 'd' followed by the dimension (width) of the TT
-* Lines starting with 'e' describe edges, they read 'node1 node2 weight'

-Examples of input files can be found in the 'instances/test/' directory.

 # Algorithms
 The code currently supports 6 algorithms.
 We note D, the dimension of a network.